ItalianoFrançaisDeutschEnglish

 3.6.6.
 Death of capital.

-As capital has dissolved the State and emptied the concept of value—which presupposed persistence and was therefore hostile to circulation—it dies when it can no longer valorize itself.
-But capital is not the process of abstraction: that process and its modus operandi continue, whether by incorporating capital into the technical system or vice versa, or through a tangled Paso doble between the two components, in its global engulfment down to the individual cells of the human being. ¶ What is offered here is not a complete theory, but the observation of traces and symptoms, visible to those who look: the process itself seems to be heading toward the extinction of the species that set it in motion.
-Unless an improbable reaction arises from the species itself.
-Improbable—no signs are visible, except weak ones—but not impossible: the actual mechanisms of species generation and persistence remain fundamentally unknown.
-Sometimes reactions are triggered by extreme situations, by the perception of real risks of extinction, as may have occurred during the Neolithic transition, when humanity—perhaps facing a deep environmental crisis—undertook a radical transformation of its ways of life, one that openly initiated the process of abstraction.
+As capital is dissolving the State and emptying the concept of value—which presupposes persistence and is therefore hostile to circulation—it dies slowly when it becomes less and less able to valorize itself.
+However, capital is not the process of abstraction: that process and its modus operandi continue, guided by the dynamic interaction between capital and the technical system.
+These forces modify each other through conflict and reciprocal transformation, in a complex and non-linear dance resembling an intricate paso doble, but where neither knows who leads.
+The technical system, with its logic of organization, automation, and substitution, increasingly shapes the trajectory of abstraction, extending its reach to the individual cells of the human being, while capital seeks to fuel its expansion by conquering for valorization every exchange, relationship, natural and human cooperation: from breastfeeding to preparing a family meal, from the play of bodies to the intimacy of an encounter, from a trek with friends to the parent-child relationship itself—in the M-C-M’ movement, everything must become wage labor. ¶ What is presented here is not a complete theory, but rather the observation of traces and symptoms, visible to those who look: in itself, the process is heading toward the extinction of the species that set it in motion.
+Unless an improbable reaction of the species itself occurs.
+Improbable—no signs are visible, except weak ones—but not impossible: the real mechanisms of generation and persistence of species are, after all, unknown.
+Sometimes reactions are generated by extreme situations, by the perception of real risks of extinction, as seems to have occurred in the transition to the Neolithic when humanity, perhaps facing a profound environmental crisis, carried out a transformation of its ways of life — dramatically accelerating the process of abstraction.

 Index Anthology Jean Baudrillard, Jacques Camatte